-Unfortunately, the presence of small-scale turbulence is difficult to account for in global numerical simulations, due to limited resolution, hence even axisymmetric models of the polarized emission of PWNe have been based so far necessarily on a rather laminar field \citep{Bucciantini2005,DelZanna2006}.
-In these works, a detailed modelization of the synchrotron emission was employed, assuming a power law of emitting electrons with a given index $p$ and number density proportional to the local energy density (dominated by thermal pressure).
-The polarized emission was computed by assuming an optically thin plasma and by taking into account the local direction of the magnetic field with respect to the line of sight, the transformation of vector quantities from the comoving frame of the fluid to the observer's frame, and in particular the relativistic Doppler boosting and polarization angle swing effects, which may complicate the diagnostics in the case of fast flows, especially near the termination shock.
+Unfortunately, the presence of small-scale turbulence is difficult to account for in global numerical simulations, due to limited resolution; hence, even axisymmetric models of the polarized emission of PWNe have necessarily been based so far on a rather laminar field \citep{Bucciantini2005,DelZanna2006}.
+In these works, a detailed model of the synchrotron emission was employed, assuming a power law of emitting electrons with a given index and number density proportional to the local energy density (dominated by thermal pressure).
+The polarized emission was computed by assuming an optically thin plasma and by taking into account the local direction of the magnetic field with respect to the line of sight (LOS), the transformation of vector quantities from the comoving frame of the fluid to the observer's frame, and in particular the relativistic Doppler boosting and polarization angle swing effects, which may complicate the diagnostics in the case of fast flows, especially near the termination shock.

-In the present work, we will apply the same general recipes for computing the synchrotron emission and polarization properties, for the first time on top of data coming from numerical simulations of decaying turbulence in a relativistically hot, magnetized plasma, in order to investigate the effects on the polarized emission of magnetic fluctuations directly induced by turbulence.
-Our goal is to analyze, on the one hand the properties of relativistic turbulence in such an environment, and on the other hand the statistical behaviour of synthetic synchtrotron emission maps, distributions of Stokes parameters, and of the PD.
-Moreover, we will check wether the crude approximations of perfectly isotropic and Gaussian distributions for magnetic stochastic fluctuations, as previously assumed in the cited analytical models in the case of supernova remnants, is far from our turbulence results, at all scales, and wether the inferred PDs are close to the analytical ones, or this is not the case.
+In the present work, we apply the same general recipes to compute the synchrotron emission and polarization properties, for the first time on top of data coming from numerical simulations of decaying turbulence in a relativistically hot, magnetized plasma, in order to investigate the effects on the polarized emission of magnetic fluctuations directly induced by turbulence.
+Our goal is to analyze, on the one hand the properties of relativistic turbulence in such an environment, and on the other hand the statistical behavior of synthetic synchtrotron emission maps, distributions of Stokes parameters, and the PD.
+Moreover, we check whether the crude approximations of perfectly isotropic and Gaussian distributions for magnetic stochastic fluctuations, which were previously assumed in the cited analytical models in the case of SNRs, are far from our turbulence results, at all scales, and whether the inferred PDs are close to the analytical ones or not.